Dynamic Talent, Trusted Advisor

 Following the successful launch of Marc-Ryan Group, I joined the Strategy & Analytics team at Redbox, an Outerwall Inc. company, as a program management leader and team development expert.
 Then, in the Spring of 2014, I joined the Delivery Leadership practice in the Chicago office of Slalom where I design and execute strategies and programs to help my clients solve some of their most complex and interesting business challenges.

-More than ever, I continue to push the boundaries of my own knowledge and understanding of business today so I may continue to be a sought-after trusted advisor, mentor, and speaker working to drive better outcomes for my clients and readers.
+More than ever, I continue to push the boundaries of my own knowledge and understanding of business today so I may continue to be a sought-after trusted advisor, coach, writer, and speaker working to drive better outcomes for my clients and readers.